w33ble/scant-js/packages/router/README.md

 ### Action

-The action is the route handler, and it recieves a `payload` object consisting of the following:
+The action is the route handler function, and it recieves a `payload` object consisting of the following:

 - `url`: The url being checked.
 - `match`: The matched route definition object.
 It will include the `name`, full `path`, and any `meta` data.
 If the matching route is part of nested `children`, the `path` will be the entire constructed path (ex. `/welcome/:name` in the `welcomeName` route above).